 Based on a successful pilot in Uganda, we have launched a new and innovative concept in Rwanda during the last week of July 2017.
 The Rain 4 Sales (R4$) concept tests the business case for selling stored (rain)water by local entrepreneurs and/or community cooperatives in Rwanda.
-With my colleague from Uganda, James W. Kisekka, and our new local Young Expert, Diane Ndutiye, we have spent a great week: traveled throughout the country, met many people and experienced a great learning curve as how to implement this concept.
+With my colleague from Uganda, James W. Kisekka, and our new local Young Expert, Diane Ndutiye, we have spent a great week: traveled throughout the country, met many people and had a steep learning curve on how to implement this concept.

-The problem we address revolves around the decreasing water availability in towns and the increasing costs and efforts incurred by poor sections of society to access water, particularly women.
-To contribute to new innovative methods and solutions to this problem we will introduce storing and selling rainwater in urban environments.
-We will do so by researching:
+The problem we address revolves around the decreasing water availability in towns and the increasing costs and efforts incurred by poor members of society to access water, particularly women.
+To contribute to innovative methods and solutions to this problem, we will introduce the storing and selling of rainwater in urban environments.
+Our research will look at the:

 The ultimate aim of the project is to have proof of concept for a business case for selling harvested rainwater and scale up this initiative.
-With that in mind, we have spoken with a wide range of stakeholders, ranging from different ministries, the Dutch Embassy, district water officers, potential entrepreneurs and Microfinance Institutions (MFI’s).
-We aim to finalize our inception phase in September and have a baseline study ready.
-Subsequently we will build 10 rainwater harvesting tanks in 3 different locations with different types of entrepreneurs as to study what business model works best under which conditions.
-Thereafter we target a PPP type of collaboration as we see the enormous potential, which was confirmed by various organizations that we discussed with.
+With that in mind, we have spoken with a wide range of stakeholders, ranging from different ministries, the Dutch Embassy, district water officers, potential entrepreneurs and Microfinance Institutions (MFIs).
+Our aim is to finalize the inception phase in September and have a baseline study ready.
+Subsequently, we will build 10 rainwater harvesting tanks in 3 different locations with different types of entrepreneurs in order to study what business model works best under which conditions.
+Thereafter, we will target a PPP type of collaboration.
+We see enormous potential in a PPP, which was confirmed by various organizations that we discussed it with.
 We will keep you informed about the future developments!

 James W. Kisekka, Diane Ndutiye and Robert Meerman.